vechiato/vechiato.github.io/content/post/DeepSeek R1 Homelab.md

     - Minimum 16GB RAM
     - GPU (for optimal performance)
     - At least 10GB of free disk space
-3. **Stable Internet Connection**: Required for downloading the model files.

 ---

-## Step 1: Install Ollama
+# Step 1: Install Ollama

 If you haven’t installed Ollama yet, follow these steps: